Video Game / Ogre Battle: The March of the Black Queen

 - Anti-Grinding: Done innovatively.
 There isn't a limit to how high you can grind a single unit, but there are consequences to doing so.
-First off, if a unit kills another unit that's weaker than it is, it can lose ALI and CHA.
+First off, if a unit kills another unit that's weaker (or holier) than it is, it can lose ALI and CHA.
 A unit with low CHA is often prevented from advancing to a higher class (as such classes represent positions of leadership), and a unit with low ALI damages your army's reputation when it liberates a town.
-In addition, each level fields a limited number of enemy units (though Random Encounters with wild monsters are unlimited), so if you use one unit extensively, you can end up with a One Unit Army that you have to use because the rest of your army Can't Catch Up, which means that you may as well write it off as a permanently zero-alignment unit.
+In addition, each level fields a limited number of enemy units (though Random Encounters with wild monsters are unlimited), so if you use one unit extensively, you can end up with a One Unit Army that you have to use because the rest of your army Can't Catch Up, which means that you may as well write it off as permanently zero-alignment and un-promotable.

-- As Long as There Is Evil: Sage Rashidi, Galf and Albeleo all tell you that killing them won't do anything permanently, as long as the threat of war is present.
+- As Long as There is Evil: Sage Rashidi, Galf, and Albeleo all tell you that killing them won't do anything permanently, as long as the threat of war is present.

 - Bigger Bad: In a sense, the Holy Lodis Empire.
-It's seeming intent to invade the continent of Zeteginea eventually results in the formation of the Sacred Zeteginea Empire, and after the end, Destin and some allies go off to fight it's expansions elsewhere
+Its seeming intent to invade the continent of Zeteginea eventually results in the formation of the Sacred Zeteginea Empire, and after the end, Destin and some allies go off to fight its expansions elsewhere.

 - Black Knight: Prince Gares.
 His introductory chapter is called such.
 He is often refered as "The Dark Prince" or "The Black Knight".

 - Black Magic: Wizardry.
 Yes, the traditional fantasy magic is evil: you need to have a low alignment to take the class in the first place (though don't go too far or you can't advance), it allows you to summon and make deals with demons, and can even lead you down the path to necromancy and eventual lichdom.
-Dark Is Not Evil and Bad Powers, Good People can apply, however; the most notable example of this is Saradin, who has a low alignment in-game, but not only doesn't act it, explicitly calls out Albeleo as A Pupil of Mine Until He Turned to Evil.
+Dark Is Not Evil and Bad Powers, Good People can apply, however; the most notable example of this is Saradin, who has a low alignment in-game, but not only doesn't act it, he explicitly calls out Albeleo as A Pupil of Mine Until He Turned to Evil.

 - "Blind Idiot" Translation: Shows up sometimes.
 Especially concerning the issue of the Japanese L and Rs.
 The kingdom of Holai is often called Horai.
 Fenril is sometimes called Fenrir.
-Lodis in future games is refered to in the original as "Rodisti."
+Lodis in future games is referred to in the original as "Rodisti."
 This can be quite confusing.